About the Global Citizen Scholars Program Theme for 2020:

-For the incoming 2020 Global Citizen Scholars (GCS) cohort, the theme will be "Empowering Women Worldwide."
+For the 2020-24 Global Citizen Scholars (GCS) cohort, the theme is "Empowering Women Worldwide."
 Faculty co-leaders Dr. Sinha Roy & Dr. Caryl Waggett will guide students in exploring the challenges of empowering women, through the lenses of communication, social justice and global health.
 Topics include but are not limited to:

 Women and Education Women and Civil Rights

 Girl Power & Creating Change Women's Health & Community Health Practices